drezulh/drezulh/README.md

 - 👋 Hi, I’m @drezulh
-- 👀 I’m interested in mobile app development, web development
+- 👀 I’m interested in mobile app development, web development.
 - 🌱 I’m currently learning Swift
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 turangorkem@gmail.com

 <!---
 drezulh/drezulh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.